Odessey and Oracle

-Odessey and Oracle is the second studio album by English rock band the Zombies.
-It was originally released in the UK in April 1968 by CBS Records.
+Odessey and Oracle is the second studio album by the English rock band the Zombies.
+It was released on 19 April 1968, by CBS Records in the UK and on 15 July 1968, by Date Records in the US.
+The album was recorded primarily between June and August 1967 at EMI (now Abbey Road Studios) and Olympic Studios in London.

-The album was recorded primarily between June and August 1967.
-The sessions took place at EMI (now Abbey Road Studios) and Olympic Studios in London.
 The Zombies, having been dropped from Decca Records, financed these sessions independently.
 After signing with CBS, two singles and later the album itself were released to critical and commercial indifference, and the band quietly dissolved.
 A third single from the album, "Time of the Season", became a surprise hit in the United States in early 1969 after CBS staff producer Al Kooper recommended it be released on Date Records.

 The album gradually achieved critical praise and a cult following, and has since become one of the most acclaimed albums of the 1960s.
-It was ranked 100th on Rolling Stone magazine's list of the 500 Greatest Albums of All Time.
-When Rolling Stone revised their list in 2020, the album ranked 243rd.
+It was ranked 80th on Rolling Stone magazine's list of the "500 Greatest Albums of All Time" in 2003.
+When Rolling Stone revised its list in 2020, the album was ranked 243rd.

 Recording and production

 Odessey and Oracle was recorded after the Zombies signed a recording contract with the UK CBS label.
 They began work on the album in June 1967.
-Nine of the twelve songs were recorded at EMI Studios (now Abbey Road Studios).
+Nine of the twelve songs were recorded at EMI Studios (now Abbey Road Studios), in Studio 3, where Pink Floyd had just finished recording their debut LP, The Piper at the Gates of Dawn.
 "Friends of Mine" was recorded on 1 June, "A Rose for Emily" was started on 1 June and completed on 10 July (take 5 reduction of take 3), "This Will Be Our Year" was recorded on 2 June (take 4) and 15 August (horn overdub), "Hung Up on a Dream" was recorded on 10–11 July (take 7 reduction of take 3), and "Butcher's Tale (Western Front 1914)" was recorded on 20 July (take 1).
 The EMI sessions used the same Studer four track machine used on Sgt.
 Pepper's Lonely Hearts Club Band.

 In late July, when EMI was unavailable, the Zombies temporarily shifted base to Olympic Studios where they recorded "Beechwood Park", "Maybe After He's Gone" and "I Want Her, She Wants Me".
-They returned to EMI in mid-August to record "Care of Cell 44" (take 5 reduction of take 4) and "Brief Candles" (take 10 reduction of take 9) on 16–17 August and "Time of the Season" (August, date unknown).
+They returned to EMI in mid-August to record "Care of Cell 44" (take 5 reduction of take 4) and "Brief Candles" (take 10 reduction of take 9) on 16–17 August and "Time of the Season" (14 September, take 1).
 The sessions ended in November and the final track to be recorded was "Changes" (take 5) on 7 November 1967.

 Because the album was recorded to a deadline and tight budget, the Zombies worked quickly in the studio, having rehearsed rigorously beforehand.
 This meant that there would be no outtakes or unused songs recorded during the sessions.
 Cello and Mellotron parts were added to "A Rose for Emily" but left out at the final mixing stage.